 The approaching holiday season provides new professionals and law students with multiple opportunities to make new contacts and deepen relationships that already exist.
 To make the most of these events, use these strategies:

-Send holiday greetings (paper or electronic) to all of your contacts.
+Send holiday greetings to all of your contacts.
 This is a great way to place your name in front of others one more time before the year ends.
 To the extent that you take time to add a personal note—one or two sentences will suffice—you will become more memorable.

 To read more advice from Mary Crane, visit her website.